“Hey we are not in Kolkata and I want to have Kolkata Mutton Biryani! Can we make some?”

 - The proportion plays a very important role while making biryani.
 It is better to cook it in bulk to get the ultimate result.
 1kg meat and 500g rice and proportions bigger than that are ideal.

 - The quality of the utensils used is very important.
-Use a thick bottom Handi to making Biryani.
+Use a thick bottom Handi to make perfect Biryani.

 - Typically they do not add Birista while assembling the biriyani in the restaurants instead it is added while cooking the mutton.